orger-lab/sardine/README.md

 ## Acknowledgments
 This work was developed at the Champalimaud Foundation in the Vision to Action laboratory, led by Dr. Michael Orger.
-We thank all the users of softwares built with Sardine over the years, who have provided very useful feedback.
+We thank those who used software built with Sardine over the years, as all of you provided critical feedback.
-ALM was supported by the PhD fellowships from the Portuguese Fundação para a Ciência e Tecnologia SFRH/BD/129843/2017 and COVID/BD/152726/2022.
+Lucas Martins was supported by the PhD fellowships from the Portuguese Fundação para a Ciência e Tecnologia SFRH/BD/129843/2017 and COVID/BD/152726/2022.